santicr/Hotel-Booking/README.md

 # Hotel-Reservation
-### Miniproject using flask, reservation hotel and management of the reservations.
+### Miniproject using flask.
+Reservation hotel and management of the reservations.
 I used txt files as data base.

 ### For this project, I used Flask, url_for and redirect libraries/frameworks.
 ### I used txt files as data base for user data and for reservation data.